yipoh/yipoh/README.md

-- :raising_hand: Hi, I’m Huang Yipo, a Ph.D. student at Xidian University, and a visiting Ph.D. student at Nanyang Technological University.
+- :raising_hand: I’m Huang Yipo, a Ph.D. student at Xidian University, and also a visiting Ph.D. student at Nanyang Technological University.
 - :art: I’m interested in multimedia quality assessment, computational aesthetics, and perceptual image processing.

 <!---